-The Maryland-based advisory firm continues its mission to make a difference for middle-market accounts receivable management companies as it celebrates its quarter-century anniversary.
+The Maryland-based advisory firm continues its mission to make a difference for middle-market accounts receivable management companies as it celebrates its 25th anniversary.
 Press release written for www.kaulkin.com.

 ROCKVILLE, Md. – Mike Ginsberg believes that if the referral M. Kaulkin & Associates, Inc., – now Kaulkin Ginsberg – received in 1991 hadn’t been to sell a local collection agency, his life would’ve been a heck of a lot different.

 “The deal turned a lot of heads,” the president and CEO said.
 “It was a small, middle-market business, so it was the perfect size.
 And we sold it to an investor out of New York for cash.”

 At the time, Ginsberg said, collection agencies were only bought by other collection agencies.
 No one looked for non-industry buyers.

 “They were using a cookie-cutter way of buying because they were the only buyers,” he said.
 “All of a sudden, who are these guys?
 Kaulkin who from Bethesda where, coming into the marketplace with a big splash?
 We made a difference.”

 That deal served as a launching pad for Kaulkin Ginsberg’s specialization in the accounts receivable management industry.
 The firm made its mark right off the bat, advising on a number of ARM deals across the U.S.

 Twenty-five years later, Kaulkin Ginsberg is still pushing the envelope with new initiatives to continue making that difference.